JetBrains/kotlin/INTEROP.md

 </div>

-This way any value of type `CPointer<ByteVar>` could be passed as an argument of `const char*` type.
+This way any value of type `CPointer<ByteVar>` can be passed as an argument of `const char*` type.
-If Kotlin string shall me passed code like that could be used:
+If a Kotlin string should be passed, code like this could be used:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>